 The Commercial Rehabilitation Act, PA 210 of 2005, as amended provides a tax reduction for property of which the primary purpose and use is the operation of a commercial business enterprise, multifamily residential or qualified retail food establishments.
 Types of commercial business enterprises include office, engineering, research and development, warehousing, parts distribution, retail sales, and other commercial activities.
 Multifamily residential is housing that consists of 5 or more units.
 Qualified retail food establishments are primarily retail supermarkets, grocery stores, produce markets or delicatessens that offer fresh USDA inspected meat and poultry, fresh fruits and vegetables, and dairy products for sale.
 Applying for a Commercial Rehabilitation Exemption involves a multi-step process.
 First, completed applications are sent to the local governmental unit for review and approval.
-Qualified retail food establishment applicants must also submit an additional application, they are forwarded to the State Tax Commission for further review and approval.
+Qualified retail food establishment applicants must also submit an additional application at that time.
+After the local government finishes their processing of the applications, they are forwarded to the State Tax Commission for further review and approval.